Jacoboon/teaguru_landing_page/README.md

   1) “Wisdom flows where tea is brewed.”
   2) “The tea knows what the soul has forgotten.”
   3) “Sip slowly; the universe is listening.”
-- Favicon/OG: `assets/logo.png` used for favicon, apple-touch-icon, and Open Graph preview.
-If you want a text-free mark, we can crop the icon and export a transparent 1200×630 PNG for OG.
+- Favicon/OG: `assets/logo_cropped.png` (text-free mark) used for favicon, apple-touch-icon, and Open Graph preview.
+Full logo (`assets/logo.png`) remains in the header.

 ## Project structure
 - `index.html` – content and sections (hero, product, ingredients, ritual, story, find, contact, footer).